zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 6
 So transfer learning has several advantages.
-Most of the time if we train from scratch in reinforcement learning, we would need quite a lot of training time and data to do exploration in the beginning.
+Most of the time if we train from scratch in reinforcement learning, we would need quite a lot of training time and data to do exploration at the beginning.

 However, if we use transfer learning, we can reuse the knowledge from the source task.
 For example in this project we let the agent reuse the Q-value table,